learn-co-curriculum/swift-protocolType-lab/README.md

 jim.wantsFoodFromMom(maryann)
 ```

 This instance method on any `Baby` can be called.
 When it is called, you must pass in an instance of `Mom`.
-Here we're passing in `maryann` which is an instance of `Mom`.
+Here we're passing in `maryann`, which is an instance of `Mom`.

 So `jim` calls on this method, passing in `maryann` and all is right in the world.